retaildevcrews/address-sanitization-service/eval/README.md

 ```

+A summary will be displayed that shows the input address, relevant scores, the processed result and asscoiated provider.
-Results are output in JSON format to a file speciifed by the --output_path parameter.
+Full Results are output in JSON format to a file speciifed by the --output_path parameter.
 The default value is /eval/data/results.json

 The results should look like the following: